Princeton has produced its share of luminaries in fields outside politics. Take, for example, the world of literature.

 Many alumni have had successful careers in the worlds of television and theater, including playwrights Booth Tarkington 1893 and Thornton Wilder GS '26.

 The late Jimmy Stewart '32, Jose Ferrer '33 and the late Joshua Logan '31 brought their Princeton charm to Hollywood.

-One of Princeton's most famous graduates, Brooke Shields '87, is well-known for Calvin Klein jean ads and movies such as "The Blue Lagoon" and "Pretty Baby."
+One of Princeton's most famous graduates, Brooke Shields '87, is well-known for Calvin Klein jean ads, Bob Hope television specials, and movies such as "The Blue Lagoon" and "Pretty Baby."
 Tiger football star Dean Cain '88 played Clark Kent on ABC's "Lois and Clark: The New Adventures of Superman."
 Fox Mulder on "The X-Files" is played by David Duchovny '82.